 The CDF’s work is geared towards producing a select range of high-visibility products on children’s issues with a view to influencing public attitudes and policy and building the capacity (on legal and human rights issues) of child-focused organizations in Tanzania.
 It provides a forum for dialogue and discussion on issues affecting children.
 It seeks to explore new and contentious issues that affects.
 CDF “put children FIRST” in all aspects of its work.

-CDF is a not-for-profit organization that works for promotion of children’s rights for most vulnerable children , through creation of working forums that empower children, families and communities.
+CDF is a non-profit organization that works for promotion of children’s rights for most vulnerable children , through creation of working forums that empower children, families and communities.

 Our Core Values